Thriving in a Health Attention Economy: Health from First Principles

 The point isn’t purity.
 It’s knowing which tool to reach for first.

-One: Self-Verifying Tools Over Expert-Driven Advice
+One: Self-Verification Over Expert-Driven Advice

 If you can’t tell it’s working without asking someone else, it doesn’t belong here.